bioinfolabic/protein_folding_datasets/README.md

 ## Images_folding
 ### ▪ pathway_print_multi-subplot.py:
-A python program that creates images of the structure's folding path from a dataset.
+A python program that creates images of the structure's folding path from a pathwat.
 The program saves the images in .png format, being an image for each configuration of the structure, so if the folding path has 1000 configurations, 1000 images will be made.
 Below is an example of the image produced by the program.

 ![example_dataset](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/exemplo_img_56_1000.png)

 Before run the program, replace the following variables with the desired input files:
 ```
 path_pathways = '/home/bruna/teste/13_FIBO/' # folder in which the datasets are
 filename = 'pathways13_999.txt'              # name of the dataset from which the images will be created
 filesequencia = 'seq_13.txt'                 # file containing the AB sequence of the protein
 path_save = 'img_13'                         # folder where the images will be saved
 ```
 To create a protein folding video, the name of the image files must follow a numerical sequence, as shown in the example:

 ![example_file_image](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/exemplo_arquivo_imagem.png)